A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Results

 The oblique lines indicate sensitivity limits for JWST/NIRSpec \citep{Jakobsen_2022} in both the Integral Field Unit (IFU) and Multi-Object Spectroscopy (MOS) modes at $z \simeq 6.7$ and $z \simeq 10$ for different configurations.
-The limits are computed using the JWST Exposure Time Calculator\footnote{\url{https://jwst.etc.stsci.edu}}, assuming a point source with no continuum and a line centered at $\lambda \simeq 1.64 \times [(1 + z)/10] ~ \mu\si{m}$, plus medium background.
+The limits are computed using version 4.0 of the JWST Exposure Time Calculator\footnote{\url{https://jwst.etc.stsci.edu}}, assuming a point source with no continuum\footnote{If the continuum is detected, this will effectively boost the line.
+For example, by considering a flat continuum of $\sim 1 - 10$~nJy, the total S/N at the wavelength of the line is approximately enhanced by a quantity of the order of the S/N for the detection of the continuum itself.} and a line centered at $\lambda \simeq 1.64 \times [(1 + z)/10] ~ \mu\si{m}$, plus medium background\footnote{Backgrounds in the ETC are obtained using a background model generator accounting for the various components that contribute to the JWST background \citep{Rigby_2023}.
+Particularly, a medium background accounts for the 50\% percentile over the period of visibility in a given celestial position.
+We used as a reference the position of the HeII clump in GN-z11, for consistency among the various calculations.
+By considering for example the position of LAP1 and RXJ2129-z8HeII, we find a variation up to $\sim 8\%$ (specifically, for the position of RXJ2129-z8HeII) in the expected S/N at the same limiting flux.}.
 We adopt an operational integrated signal-to-noise (S/N) threshold of $\sim 3$ to determine the minimum observable line flux, which depends on the specific observational setup as well as the chosen line width.
-We explore two possible values for the line width, $\Delta v = 500/50 ~ \si{km.s^{-1}}$ (dashed/dotted lines), corresponding respectively to the typical width of emission lines in high-$z$ galaxies ($\Delta v \simeq 50 ~ \si{km.s^{-1}}$) and to a more extreme scenario\footnote{A similar value of $\Delta v \simeq 428 ~ \si{km.s^{-1}}$ has been found for the HeII$\lambda$1640 line detected in the lensed galaxy RXCJ2248-ID at $z = 6.1$ \citep{Topping_2024}, whose spectrum broadly resembles that of GN-z11 \citep{Maiolino_2023}, minus the AGN signatures.} ($\Delta v \simeq 500 ~ \si{km.s^{-1}}$).
+We explore two possible values for the line width, $\Delta v = 500/50 ~ \si{km.s^{-1}}$ (dashed/dotted lines), corresponding respectively to typical virial velocities in high-$z$ galaxies ($\Delta v \simeq 50 ~ \si{km.s^{-1}}$), and to a more extreme scenario\footnote{A similar value of $\Delta v \simeq 428 ~ \si{km.s^{-1}}$ has been found for the HeII$\lambda$1640 line detected in the lensed galaxy RXCJ2248-ID at $z = 6.1$ \citep{Topping_2024}, whose spectrum broadly resembles that of GN-z11 \citep{Maiolino_2024}, minus the AGN signatures.}, typical of feedback-generated velocities, such as supernova-driven outflows ($\Delta v \simeq 500 ~ \si{km.s^{-1}}$).
 We further consider observations with two exposure times, $t \simeq 10/50$~h (grey/golden lines), with the appropriate grating/filter pair depending on the redshifted wavelength of the line at medium/high resolution (i.e., resolving power $R = 1000/2700$) and with the Prism/CLEAR at low resolution\footnote{For the PRISM/CLEAR, only the 500~\si{km.s^{-1}} case is shown, as the instrument cannot discriminate emission lines with $\Delta v \lesssim 5000 ~ \si{km.s^{-1}}$ at these wavelengths, and hence using a lower $\Delta v$ does not change the results.} ($R = 100$).